priyasha2808/Code-Soft/README.md

 **Features and Functionality**

-**+Basic Arithmetic:** The calculator can perform addition, subtraction, multiplication, and division.
+***Basic Arithmetic:** The calculator can perform addition, subtraction, multiplication, and division.

-**+Clear Input:** Users can easily clear their input with a dedicated "C" button.
+***Clear Input:** Users can easily clear their input with a dedicated "C" button.

-**+User-Friendly Interface:** The calculator features large buttons for ease of use and a clear display for results.
+***User-Friendly Interface:** The calculator features large buttons for ease of use and a clear display for results.

 Technologies Used
 HTML: Used for structuring the calculator's content.
 CSS: Employed for styling and layout to enhance the calculator's appearance.
 JavaScript: Provides the calculator's interactivity and functionality, enabling users to input values and see real-time results.

 User Instructions
 Input numbers using the calculator's buttons or your keyboard.